China signals more stimulus as economic slowdown deepens

 This year, China will step up fiscal expenditure and implement larger tax and fee cuts.
 The cuts will focus on reducing burdens for small firms and manufacturers, the finance ministry said in a statement on Tuesday.

-Stabilizing employment is the government's top priority, NDRC Vice Chairman Lian Weiliang said at a press conference on Tuesday.
+Stabilizing employment is the government's top priority, NDRC Vice Chairman Lian Weiliang said at a press conference on Tuesday, briefing reporters on the measures that are in the works following December's economic work conference.

-China will speed up investment projects and local government bond issuances, but will not resort to "flood-like" stimulus, Lian said.
+China will speed up investment projects and local government bond issuance, but will not resort to "flood-like" stimulus, Lian said.

-The central bank, in a separate statement, said it will maintain prudent monetary policy, keeping it neither too tight nor too loose, and strengthen the counter-cyclical adjustments.
+The central bank, in a separate statement issued at the press conference, said it will maintain prudent monetary policy with "appropriate tightness and looseness."

 Monetary policy will be made more forward-looking, flexible and targeted, the People's Bank of China (PBOC) said.

-"Both fiscal and monetary policy have been loosened over the past few months and this should start to feed through to the real economy by the second half of this year," analysts at Capital Economics said in a note.
+"Regarding the question of interest rate cuts, people are paying more attention to it.
+Our current monetary policy, including overall policy - RRR cuts and medium-term lending facility, helps us adapt to the overall economic environment and price levels," Zhu said.

-"However, the scale of the stimulus so far has been more limited than in 2015-16, and the effect on activity is likely to be correspondingly smaller."
+"Overall, monetary policy is gradually taking effect in the economy.
+We should look to improve our existing policies and make dynamic assessments on that basis," he said.

-Chinese banks extended 16.17 trillion yuan (US$2.40 trillion) in net new yuan loans last year, the PBOC said in its statement, blowing past the previous record of 13.53 trillion yuan in 2017.
+Chinese banks extended 16.17 trillion yuan (US$2.40 trillion) in net new yuan loans last year, the PBOC said in its statement released at the press conference, blowing past the previous record of 13.53 trillion yuan in 2017.

-Outstanding yuan loans were up 13.5 percent at the end of 2018 from a year earlier, according to the central bank.
+In December, banks extended 1.083 trillion yuan in net new yuan loans, according to Reuters calculations based on previously released central bank data.
+That was more than market expectations of 800 billion yuan but down from 1.25 trillion yuan in November.